-- It is a regulatory requirement that competency must be current it is not enough to show previous training and demonstrated, including updating of skills on a regular basis. - Mobility of the workforce is affected: when a competent employee moves to another company, it is a regulatory requirement that they are 're-accredited' as competent in their new company. - Pharmaceutical manufacturing is seen in a training context as a thin market, yet industry employs more than 26,000 workers (24,000 full-time) across more than 450 businesses, usually located in urban environments.
-Also, at almost \$98,0006, there is a higher average industry salary compared to other FBP sectors. - There are barriers to market entry for independent RTOs to deliver training and assessment, especially given the dearth of qualified trainers and assessors (notwithstanding the relatively high wages on offer) and lack of access to manufacturing equipment and advanced technologies. - There are multiple programs designed to promote careers in Science, Technology, Engineering and Mathematics, which tend to have a strong focus on school studies and university programs, to the detriment of the VET sector.
+- It is a regulatory requirement that competency must be current it is not enough to show previous training and demonstrated, including updating of skills on a regular basis. - Mobility of the workforce is affected: when a competent employee moves to another company, it is a regulatory requirement that they are 're-recognised' as competent in their new company. - Pharmaceutical manufacturing is seen in a training context as a thin market, yet industry employs over 26,000 workers (24,000 full-time) across more than 450 businesses, many of which are in urban areas.
+Also, at almost \$98,0006, there is a higher average industry salary compared to other FBP sectors. - There are barriers to market entry for independent RTOs to deliver training and assessment, especially given the dearth of qualified trainers and assessors and lack of access to manufacturing equipment and advanced technologies. - There are multiple programs designed to promote careers in Science, Technology, Engineering and Mathematics, which tend to have a strong focus on school studies and university programs, to the detriment of the VET sector.